Palpatine: Sequel trilogy

-In the sequel trilogy, set three decades following the events of Return of the Jedi, the First Order has risen from the fallen Empire and seeks to destroy the New Republic, the Resistance, and Jedi Master Luke Skywalker.
-In the trilogy's first installment, The Force Awakens (2015), Palpatine's voice is heard during a vision that the protagonist Rey (Daisy Ridley) experiences upon touching Luke and Anakin's lightsaber.
+In the sequel trilogy, set three decades after the events of Return of the Jedi, the First Order has risen from the fallen Empire and seeks to destroy the New Republic, the Resistance, and Luke Skywalker.
+In the trilogy's first installment, The Force Awakens (2015), Palpatine's voice is heard during a vision that Rey (Daisy Ridley) experiences upon touching Luke and Anakin's lightsaber.
 In the sequel, The Last Jedi (2017), Luke briefly mentions Palpatine as Darth Sidious while explaining the fall of the Jedi Order to Rey.

 Palpatine, again played by McDiarmid, appears in the trilogy's final film, The Rise of Skywalker (2019).
 Prior to the film's opening, Palpatine threatens revenge against the galaxy, having used the dark side to cheat death.
 This prompts First Order leader and fallen Jedi Kylo Ren (Adam Driver)—the grandson of Anakin and nephew of Luke—to seek him out on the Sith planet Exegol, where a physically impaired Palpatine is supported by machinery.
-Palpatine reveals himself as the mastermind behind the First Order and Ren's former master, Supreme Leader Snoke (Andy Serkis), whom he created to lure Ren to the dark side.
-He then unveils the Final Order, a massive fleet of Star Destroyers built by the Sith Eternal.
-Palpatine offers the fleet to Ren on the condition that he find and kill the galaxy's last remaining Jedi, Rey, who is revealed to be Palpatine's granddaughter.
+Palpatine reveals himself as the power behind Ren's former master, Snoke (Andy Serkis), whom he created to rule the First Order and lure Ren to the dark side.
+He then unveils the Final Order, a Sith armada of superlaser-equipped Star Destroyers built by the Sith Eternal.
+Palpatine offers the Sith fleet to Ren on the condition that he find and kill the galaxy's last remaining Jedi, Rey, who is revealed to be Palpatine's granddaughter.
 It is subsequently revealed that Palpatine had a son who renounced him; the son and his partner took their daughter Rey to the planet Jakku, assuming lives as "nobodies" to keep her safe.
 Palpatine's assassin Ochi eventually found Rey's parents and killed them on his orders, but never found Rey.

 Near the end of the film, Rey arrives on Exegol to confront Palpatine.
 Surrounded by his Sith loyalists, Palpatine embodies all the Sith's power.
 He orders Rey to kill him in anger so his spirit can pass into her, which will allow him to possess her body.
 Rey refuses, and she and Ren (now the redeemed Ben Solo) confront Palpatine together.
 Sensing their power as a dyad in the Force, Palpatine absorbs their life energy to rejuvenate his body.
 He incapacitates Ben and attacks the Resistance fleet with Force lightning.
-Rey uses the power of the past Jedi to face Palpatine once more; he attacks her with lightning, but Rey deflects it using the Skywalker lightsabers, destroying Palpatine, and the Sith, once and for all.
+Rey uses the power of the past Jedi to face Palpatine once more; he attacks her with lightning, but Rey deflects it using the Skywalker lightsabers, killing Palpatine and destroying his Sith forces.